masan-msft/sp-dev-docs.ru-ru/docs/general-development/work-with-social-feeds-in-sharepoint.md

 The server, client, and JavaScript object models provide the **GetFeed** method that you can use to retrieve any feed type for the current user and the **GetFeedFor** method that you can use to retrieve the **Personal** feed type (only) for a specified user.
 Both methods take a **SocialFeedOptions** object as a parameter, which you use to specify the time-based sort order, date range, and maximum number of threads to return.

-> **Примечание:** Служба REST предоставляет отдельные ресурсы для получения каждого веб-канала активности, как показано в таблице 2.
+> [!NOTE]
+> [!Примечание] The REST service provides separate resources to retrieve each feed type, as shown in Table 2.